SwiftCham/Computational_Theory/README.md

 ## Task 3: SHA256 Padding
-This task implements the padding scheme used in the SHA256 cryptographic hash function, as specified in the NIST Federal Information
+This task implements the padding scheme used in the SHA256 cryptographic hash function, as specified in the "NIST Federal Information
-Processing Standards (FIPS) Publication 180-4.
+Processing Standards (FIPS) Publication 180-4" [1].

 **Cryptographic Significance**